mattglbrt/valtiare/src/content/posts/icebane.md

 "I am Arda."
 She turns and walks away into the night.

 ## The Wolf Path
-After clearing camp in the morning, Grimligg sets out on the narrow path though the base of the mountains.
-As he enters a tight corredor, wolves approach form the north and south.
+After clearing camp in the morning, Grimligg sets out on the narrow ravine weaving though the base of mountains.

+From the northern and southern passes, wolves close in.
+As one nears Grimligg, he deftly strikes out with his spear, impaling the wolf and driving the weapon deep into the ice below.

+With his spear now embedded in the frozen ground, he whirls, unsheathing his curved blade, and cleaves the next attacking wolf through the jaw.
+A third wolf leaps over its fallen packmate and lunges at his exposed back, yet its fangs and claws fail to breach his scale mail armor.

+The biting cold assaults Grimligg as he summons a burst of strength to flip the wolf onto its back.
+Stumbling briefly to regain his footing while the remaining wolves circle menacingly, he steels himself against the frigid air.

+Recalling the words of Adda, he plunges into the melee in a whirlwind of blades, dispatching the final three wolves in swift succession.
+Feeling his strength ebb away and the freezing temperatures overwhelm him, he realizes he cannot retrieve his spear from the ice.
+Noticing the glint of spear tips carried by distant tundra warriors, he makes the difficult decision to abandon his weapon and press on.